nkodkin/Sql_Database_FilmTheater_FirstTry/README.md

 A little study project for university assignment
-App that uses MS SQL database and can register movie sessions/tickets for cinema theater
+App that uses MS SQL database and can register movie sessions/tickets for cinema theater Wrote this a year ago in 5 nights, so it doesn't have a very good design or code...